thinkscientist/ChildrenStorytime/README.md

      REACT_APP_STABILITY_API_KEY=your_api_key_here
      ```

-4. (Optional) Set up Ollama for story generation:
+4. Set up Ollama for story generation:
    - Install Ollama from [ollama.ai](https://ollama.ai/)
    - Start the Ollama service
    - The app will automatically detect if Ollama is available
+   - Ensure you have the `granite3.3` model installed
+   - Once Ollama is instaled run `ollama run granite3.3` in the terminal

 ## Running the Application